Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 The peptide demonstrates high receptor affinity and rapid onset of action, with LH levels typically peaking within 15-30 minutes of injection.
 Gonadorelin has a shorter half-life of 10-20 minutes, requiring more frequent dosing to maintain therapeutic effects (Conn et al., Endocrine Reviews, 2024).

-However, this direct stimulation can lead to receptor desensitization with continuous use.
+But this direct stimulation can lead to receptor desensitization with continuous use.
 The Leydig cells in the testes may become less responsive to LH signals over time, potentially requiring dose escalation or cycling protocols to maintain effectiveness (Huhtaniemi et al., Journal of Clinical Endocrinology, 2023).

-Clinical trials reveal distinct efficacy profiles for kisspeptin versus gonadorelin in testosterone optimization and fertility enhancement.
+Clinical trials reveal distinct efficacy profiles for kisspeptin versus gonadorelin in testosterone improvement and fertility enhancement.
 The research demonstrates that while both peptides can effectively stimulate the reproductive axis, their different mechanisms translate into varying clinical outcomes.

 Testosterone Response Studies

-The landmark KISS-T trial (Young et al., Journal of Clinical Investigation, 2024) evaluated kisspeptin's effects on testosterone levels in 156 men with hypogonadotropic hypogonadism.
+The key KISS-T trial (Young et al., Journal of Clinical Investigation, 2024) evaluated kisspeptin's effects on testosterone levels in 156 men with hypogonadotropic hypogonadism.
 Participants received kisspeptin 1-10 mcg twice daily for 12 weeks.
 Results showed a 340% increase in mean testosterone levels from baseline (from 180 ng/dL to 792 ng/dL), with 78% of men achieving normal testosterone ranges above 300 ng/dL.

-Importantly, the study documented maintained pulsatile LH secretion throughout treatment, with preserved circadian rhythm patterns.
+The study documented maintained pulsatile LH secretion throughout treatment, with preserved circadian rhythm patterns.
 This physiologic response pattern contrasted sharply with continuous hormone replacement therapies that flatten natural hormone curves.

 Gonadorelin efficacy data comes primarily from the RESTORE study (Martinez et al., Fertility and Sterility, 2023), which treated 124 men with 100 mcg gonadorelin every 8 hours for 16 weeks.
 Testosterone levels increased by 285% from baseline (from 195 ng/dL to 751 ng/dL), with 71% reaching normal ranges.
-However, researchers noted declining response rates after week 8, suggesting developing tachyphylaxis.
+But researchers noted declining response rates after week 8, suggesting developing tachyphylaxis.

 | Study Parameter | Kisspeptin (KISS-T) | Gonadorelin (RESTORE) |